-The Director in charge of internal control:
+The Director in charge of internal control has:

-- is responsible for identifying company risks, liaising with other company functions and periodically reporting to the Board of Directors; - executes the guidelines issued by the Board of Directors, plans, implements and manages the internal control system and verifies the adequacy, effectiveness and efficiency of its processes; - is responsible for adapting the internal control system to market dynamics, the transactions undertaken and legislative and regulatory changes; - proposes the appointment and removal of the head of the internal audit department.
+- handled the identification of business risks (strategic, operational, financial and compliance) taking account of the Group's activities and liaising with other company functions.
+He has reported periodically to the Board of Directors; - executed the guidelines issued by the Board of Directors, planning, implementing and managing the internal control system while constantly checking the adequacy, effectiveness and efficiency of its processes; - adapted the internal control system to market dynamics, the transactions undertaken and legislative and regulatory changes; - the power to recommend the appointment or removal of the Head of the Internal Audit Department; - not had to report any issues or problems emerging during the period to the Board and the Internal Control and Risk Management Committee.